List of mayors of Treviso

-The Mayor of Treviso is an elected politician who, along with the Treviso's City Council, is accountable for the strategic government of Treviso in Veneto, Italy.
-The current Mayor is Mario Conte, a member of the right-wing populist party Lega Nord, who took office on 13 June 2018.
+The mayor of Treviso is an elected politician who, along with the Treviso's city council, is accountable for the strategic government of Treviso in Veneto, Italy.

+The current mayor is Mario Conte, a member of the right-wing populist party Lega Nord, who took office on 13 June 2018.

 Overview

-According to the Italian Constitution, the Mayor of Treviso is member of the City Council.
+According to the Italian Constitution, the mayor of Treviso is member of the city council.

-The Mayor is elected by the population of Treviso, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Treviso, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1994 the Mayor is elected directly by Treviso's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1994 the mayor is elected directly by Treviso's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

-City Council election (1946-1994)
+City Council election (1946–1994)

-From 1946 to 1994, the Mayor of Treviso was elected by the City's Council.
+From 1946 to 1994, the Mayor of Treviso was elected by the City Council.

 Direct election (since 1994)

-Since 1994, under provisions of new local administration law, the Mayor of Treviso is chosen by direct election.
+Since 1994, under provisions of new local administration law, the Mayor of Treviso is chosen by direct election, originally every four then every five years.